TechRisersWomenGroupCodingSessions/hangmanMono/README.md

 * add code for saving positions
 * create a text/input field in FE for the guess
 * take the guess, check it and return a JSON response (see above)
-* refactor SecretWordSErviceTest & GameserviceTest
+* refactor SecretWordServiceTest & GameserviceTest